 Securing contingency staffing plans and remote access to care in case of provider/staff shortages.

 Is DOC issuing personal protective equipment (PPE), such as face masks, to staff and persons in their care?

-The Department of Corrections (DOC) has been monitoring developments about coronavirus (COVID-19) by working collaboratively with the Wisconsin Department of Health Services (DHS) and continuously reviewing the Center for Disease Control and Prevention (CDC) guidelines.
-The CDC has encouraged individuals to wear cloth face coverings in settings where social distancing measures are difficult to maintain.
+The DOC has been monitoring developments about COVID-19 by working collaboratively with the Wisconsin Department of Health Services (DHS) and continuously reviewing the Center for Disease Control and Prevention (CDC) guidelines.
+The CDC mandates that individuals wear cloth face coverings in congregate settings where social distancing measures are difficult to maintain.

 Operational Changes and Modifications

 The Wisconsin Department of Corrections (DOC) has taken several action steps to mitigate the impact of COVID-19 in our state's correctional facilities, however, we are also working to resume some normal operations where we're able to do so safely.

 Are persons in your care allowed visitors?